shpeUNT/shpeunt.github.io/_officers/Ryan-Melon.md

 hometown: Miami, FL
 degree: Bachelors in Mechanical Engineering Technology
 position: Secretary
-quote: When the world shoves you around, you just gotta stand up and shove back.
-It's not like somebody's gonna save you if you start babbling excuses. - Roronoa Zoro
+quote: “When the world shoves you around, you just gotta stand up and shove back.
+It's not like somebody's gonna save you if you start babbling excuses.” - Roronoa Zoro
 bio:  I’ve known I’ve wanted to become an engineer ever since I was a child.
 I love solving problems and being a help to others.
 I enjoy working with my peers and am truly proud to be SHPE UNT’s secretary this year!
 background:
 - Dean's List Recipient